nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

         version: '1'

 ---
-{{> wistia_video id='qokay4hw1i'}}

-Extract from the course "[Working with the REST API](https://university.nuxeo.com/store/155916-rest-api)" at [Nuxeo University](https://university.nuxeo.com)

 {{! excerpt}}

-The Platform provides facilities for [uploading binaries under a given "batch id"]({{page page='blob-upload-for-batch-processing'}}) on the server and then reference that batch id when posting a document resource, or for fetching it from a custom Automation chain.
+The Nuxeo Platform allows you to [upload binaries under a given "batch ID"]({{page page='batch-upload-endpoint'}}) on the server and then reference the batch ID when posting a document resource, or for fetching it from a custom Automation chain.
 For instance if you need to create a file with some binary content, first you have to upload the file into the `BatchManager`.
 It's a place on the system where you can upload temporary files to bind them later.

 {{! /excerpt}}

 There are two ways to upload a file:

 1. [In one go](#uploadingafileinonego): the full content of the file is transferred to the server as a binary stream in a single HTTP request.
 Such an upload is not resumable: in case of interruption you will need to start all over again.
 2. [In chunks](#uploadingafileinchunks): the file content is transferred to the server as several binary streams in separate HTTP requests.
-Such an upload is resumable: in case of interruption you will only need to upload the remaining chunks.
+This upload is resumable: in case of interruption you will only need to upload the remaining chunks.

 Before uploading any file or chunk you need to [initialize an upload batch](#batchinitialization).